 The movie, a 1958 masterpiece by the Indian director Satyajit Ray, portrays the decline of a Bengali aristocrat in the early 1900s.
 His greatest joy is the music room in which he has hosted lavish concerts over the years.
 Passionated to the point of its perdition, the hero moved me.
 Somewhat I recognize myself in this man lounging in a white tunic, charmed by the show in front of his eyes.
 I, as him, am captivated by beauty, and enjoy being a spectator of arts.
 This is why I drew him on the logo of my shop.

 When I married my husband I knew that I had to marry Music as well.
 Music is very much part of my everyday life.
 I’m lucky to be surrounded by talented artists, their dedication and great discipline inspire and nurture me.
 Live concerts transport me into a world of focus and wonders at the same time.
 Great art brings out the best of myself and, I believe, of all the humanity.

-Left: I was the first baby and as you can see, I was the center of the world.
-2.5 months old with my parents on the right and my uncle - my father’s brother - and aunt on the left, all barely in their 20’s.
-Two just married Italian couples starting their life in Paris in the early 60’s.
-Right: I am 6 years old.
-I remember well this elegant red coat and hat.
+LEFT I was the first baby of the family and, at that time, the center of the world.
+Here 2.5 months old with my parents on the right and my uncle, my father’s brother, and aunt on the left.
+All barely in their 20’s, 2 Italian couples starting their life in Paris in the early 60’s.
+RIGHT I'm 6 years old in Italie and remember well this elegant outfit.

-WHERE I COME FROM: My Italian mother brought me into this world at the American Hospital in Paris.
+My Italian mother brought me into this world at the American Hospital in Paris.
 Years later, I became a citizen of the United States.
 In Paris, I educated my eyes, built my taste and learned from the best and most creative people in the fashion industry.
-My Italian origins taught me rigor, ethics, and cooking as an art form.
+My Italian origins taught me rigor, ethics, pride, and cooking as an art form.
 In New York I met great musicians and started building my work as an artist.
 Cross culture defines who I am.